thijsonvlee-prog/capplan/ESCALATIONS_TO_SCRUM_MASTER.md

 **Choose one option:**

-- ( ) **Option A — Max 99 (recommended):** Align the API to cap at 99, matching the current UI behavior.
+- ( ) **Option A — Max 99 (recommended):** (X) Align the API to cap at 99, matching the current UI behavior.
 Rationale: 100% attendance means the driver is not sick.
 A planner should change the status instead.
 - ( ) **Option B — Max 100:** Align the UI to allow 100, matching the current API.
 Rationale: 100% could mean "registered as sick but fully operational" for administrative tracking purposes.

 **Trade-offs:**